-The raw water pump is a self-priming, rotary pump with a non-ferrous housing and a Neoprene impeller.
-The impeller has flexible blades which wipe against a curved cam plate within the impeller housing, producing the pumping action.
-On no account should this pump be run dry.
+The raw water pump is a self-priming, rotary pump with a non-ferrous housing and a neoprene impeller.
+The impeller has flexible vanes which wipe against a curved cam plate within the impeller housing, producing the pumping action.
+On no account should this pump be run dry as water acts as a lubricant for the impeller.
 There should always be a spare impeller and impeller cover gasket aboard (an impeller kit).
 Raw water pump impeller failures occur when lubricant (raw water) is not present during engine operation.
-Such failures are not warrantable, and operators are cautioned to make sure raw water flow is present at startup.
-The raw water pump should be inspected periodically for broken or torn impeller blades.
-See MAINTENANCE SCHEDULE.
+Such failures are not warrantable, and operators are cautioned to make sure raw water flow is present at start-up.

-NOTE: Should a failure occur with the pump's internal parts (seals and bearings), it may be more cost efficient to purchase a new pump and rebuild the original pump as a spare.
+NOTE: Should a failure occur with the pumps internal parts (seals and bearings), it may be more cost efficient to purchase a new pump and rebuild the original pump as a spare.